-If you follow me on snapchat (@hellolittlehome) or instagram, you probably noticed that I spent a weekend in New Orleans last week.
-It was awesome, and I couldn’t wait to share a peak into my trip, plus my favorite vegetarian friendly New Orleans restaurants!
+How to spend a weekend in New Orleans!
+Join me as I share a peak into my trip, plus my favorite vegetarian friendly New Orleans restaurants!

 New Orleans is one of my favorite cities … I absolutely love it!
 My husband and I got married in City Park under a huge, ancient oak tree, so it holds tons of special memories for me.

 One of the things I like about New Orleans is that it’s a little rough around the edges, yet still beautiful.
 There is so much to explore, from gorgeous architecture to amazing food to awesome music.
 It’s a completely unique city.

 I hadn’t been in a few years, so I couldn’t resist tagging along on my husband’s business trip for a weekend in New Orleans.
 He was working the whole time I was there, so I hung out by myself during the day, and then we met up for dinner in the evening.
 It was so fun getting to do whatever I wanted (!), especially since I’ve been to NOLA a number of times before and felt like I knew the lay of the land.